abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

           999     0.00     0.00   0.00      0.00         0.00       0.00

-    Having seen the same instance, you don't need much complementary info to understand this format [#not_easy_transformation]_.
+    Having seen the same instance, you don't need much complementary info to understand this format.
 The first line of data (``CUST NO. 1``) represent the depot and the last line marks the end of the file.
 As you can see, the authors are not really optimistic about solving instances with more than 999 nodes!
+We don't use the ``DEMAND`` column and we round down the numbers of the last three columns.

-    ..  [#not_easy_transformation] You might think that the translation from this second format to the first one is obvious.
+    You might think that the translation from this second format to the first one is obvious.
 It is not!
 See the remark on *Travel-time Computation* on the
     `Jeffrey Ohlmann and Barrett Thomas benchmark page <http://myweb.uiowa.edu/bthoa/TSPTWBenchmarkDataSets.htm>`_.
     In the code, we don't try to match the data between the two formats, so you might find some different solutions.

+    ..  warning::  The same instances in the da Silva-Urrutia and the López-Ibáñez-Blum formats might be slightly different.

 Solutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^